 The United Methodist Women sponsor a book club and is held several times throughout the year.

-Metropolitan offers Bible study led by our Senior Pastor on each Wednesdays of the month as a component of our Food for Thought program.
+Metropolitan offers Bible study led by our Senior Pastor on each Wednesday of the month as a component of our Food for Thought program.
 In addition, many of the adult Sunday school programs focus on different dimensions of biblical texts and history.
 Click here to learn more about our adult study opportunities.

 When Metropolitan merged with St. Luke’s United Methodist Church, we were blessed by the strong programs already established there that complemented the ministries established at Metropolitan.
-The space is now used as a homeless shelter; a hypothermia shelter; and a hostel for groups doing mission work in Washington, D.C.
+The space is now used as a homeless shelter and a hostel for groups doing mission work in Washington, D.C.
 The Mission Center is an important component of Metropolitan’s outreach to the community and to the homeless men who stay there.

 Metropolitan has a long-standing partnership with American University and its students, and a number of our members are graduates of AU.
 A team of our members shares monthly meals with AU students, as well as cookies and other treats during exam time.
 In addition, Metropolitan provides space in the church for AU students to study and have fellowship time in space that is close by, but off campus.
 For more information about the Metropolitan-AU partnership, click here.

 “Reconciling” is the United Methodist term for a church or community that is explicitly welcoming of gay, lesbian, bisexual, and transgender people.
 For more information on reconciling and to read the statement that Metropolitan has adopted, click here.

 We welcome opportunities to offer hospitality to groups and ministries in our community.
 To check availability of the church for an event, please contact our Executive Director of Operations.

 Metropolitan has a beautiful sanctuary that has been the site of many weddings over the years.
 Click here for information on the church’s policies and costs.